Menu

 The association was established to provide an avenue for Dental Therapists from various states and territories of Australia to compare their similarities and differences in duties and employment opportunities and to offer advice and support to each other.The origin of Dental Therapy has been variously attributed to both Great Britain and New Zealand in the early years of the 20th Century.
 Within Australia Dental Therapy schools were established in Tasmania and South Australia in 1966 and 1967 respectively.

-By Professor Julie Satur
+by Professor Julie Satur

 The Development of the Profession